University, Hayes and Orton Halls: University Hall

 The original University Hall was constructed in 1873, and contained a majority of the university functions, including both student and faculty housing.
 It was the first structure used for educational purposes at the school.
 After being closed in 1968 for safety reasons, the building was completely torn down in 1971.
 At this time the old hall was removed from the National Register of Historic Places.
 The current University Hall was reconstructed in its place, taking a similar exterior appearance to the original building, but updating the inner workings.
 Notable exterior differences include elimination of the east and west entrances and chimneys and alteration of the clocktower by relocating the clock and removing the roof's gables.
 The new building was completed in 1976.

 Hayes Hall

-The building is named after President Rutherford B. Hayes, who was also the governor of Ohio and advocated for a newly established land-grant university in Ohio.
+Hayes Hall was built in 1893 and is the oldest existing building on campus.
+The building is named after Rutherford B. Hayes, 19th President of the United States and three-time governor of Ohio, who advocated for a newly established land-grant university in Ohio.
+Hayes Hall is currently occupied by the Department of Design, part of The Ohio State University College of Arts and Sciences as of 2024.
+Hayes Hall was placed on the National Register of Historic Places on July 16, 1970 due to the fact that its front façade remains virtually untouched from its original appearance.